niladridutt/awesome-startup/README.md

 - What’s It Like: Helping travelers figure out WHEN to go.
 - Nomad Jobs: The best remote jobs at the best startups.

-# Discover Tools & Startups
+# Discover Tools and Startups
 - Product Hunt: Curation of the best new products, every day.
 - Angellist: Where the world meets startups.
 - Beta List: Discover and get early access to tomorrow’s startups.